Be inspired. Lessons from the life of Maryam, mother of Jesus

 Inspiring others through your connection with Allah

 Thus, Maryam became a better practising believer and connected to God through seclusion.
 Her connection inspired her uncle, Zakariya.
 Each time when he was visiting her in the temple, he would find a provision next to her: fruits, food, and drinks.
-And as her guardian, he was wondering who would bring these to her.
-She reassured him declaring that she received these provisions from God.
+And as her guardian, he was wondering who was bringing these to her.
+She reassured him, declaring that she received these provisions from God.
 And this is one of her miracles (karama in Arabic).

 So her Lord (Allah) accepted her with goodly acceptance.
 He made her grow in a good manner and put her under the care of Zakariya.
 Every time he entered the Mihrab to (visit) her, he found her supplied with sustenance.
 He said: “O Maryam!
 From where have you gotten this” She said, “This is from Allah.”
 Verily, Allah provides sustenance to whom He wills, without limit.
 (3:37)

 Zakariya was an old man, with no children, in his eighties and his wife was barren.
 When Zakariya saw these miracles, and heard Maryam stating that God provided these to her, he made a supplication instantly and asked God to give him a son.
-Allah accepted his supplication and provided him a son.
-Allah Almighty himself named Zakariya’s son, Yahya (John).
+Allah accepted his supplication, and He himself named Zakariya’s son, Yahya (John).

 So the angels called him while he was standing in prayer in the chamber, “Indeed, Allah gives you good tidings of John, confirming a word from Allah and [who will be] honourable, abstaining [from women], and a prophet from among the righteous.”
 (3:39)